 - Using your Guernsey-registered vehicle in the EU

-- The Committee for the Environment & Infrastructure is working towards ensuring that Guernsey-registered vehicles are compliant with EU regulations and standards.
-The compliance requirements which are being introduced in a phased approach relate to ensuring that Guernsey vehicles meet the relevant safety standards.
+- The Committee for the Environment & Infrastructure is working towards ensuring that Guernsey-registered vehicles meet the relevant safety standards.
+The compliance requirements are being introduced in a phased approach.
 This includes evidencing the vehicle has undergone an approved period test inspection ('PTI') (commonly referred to as MoT) and the introduction of the requirement for the fitting and wearing of seatbelts in the rear of vehicles.

-- More information is available by visiting https://gov.gg/drivingabroad
+- More information is available by visiting Driving Abroad - States of Guernsey (gov.gg)